ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

 4. Check that `sysctl net.ipv4.ip_forward` is set to 1.

-5. Edit `/etc/sysconfig/docker` by add the following to the `OPTIONS` parameter.
+5. Edit `/etc/sysconfig/docker` as root and add the following to the `OPTIONS` parameter.

        OPTIONS='--selinux-enabled --insecure-registry 172.30.0.0/16 --log-opt max-size=1M --log-opt max-file=3'